 At Redeemed Reader, we like to emphasize Truth (with a capital T) and Story (with a capital S) to distinguish superior examples of literature from the mediocre.
 How do we define these terms?

-A more or less passive and forgettable encounter with words or images that fails to bring one into any real contact with meaning or truth and resulting in no significant or lasting change in the reader and nothing original.
+“reading” is a more or less passive and forgettable encounter with words or images that fails to bring one into any real contact with meaning or truth and resulting in no significant or lasting change in the reader, and nothing original to the story.

 How does all this work together and become worship?